nikhiltomar2712/cybersec/README.md

 All content in this repository is for **educational purposes only**.

-✅ Allowed: personal VMs, authorized lab platforms, systems you own
+✅ Allowed: personal VMs, authorised lab platforms (TryHackMe, HTB), systems you own
-❌ Never: unauthorized access, real-world exploitation, illegal activity
+❌ Never: unauthorised access, real-world exploitation, illegal activity

-Read the full notice in [`ETHICAL_USE.txt`](./ETHICAL_USE.txt)
+Read the full notice in [`ethicaluse.txt`](./ethicaluse.txt)
-Read the security policy in [`SECURITY.md`](./SECURITY.md)
+Read the security policy in [`security.md`](./security.md)

 ---

 ## 🤝 Contributing

 Found an error?
-Have better notes or a great resource to add?
+Have better notes or a useful resource?
-See [`CONTRIBUTING.md`](./CONTRIBUTING.md) — contributions are welcome!
+See [`contributing.md`](./contributing.md) — contributions are welcome via the issue templates!

 ---